Skip to main content

 The couple sometimes splits duties during a vacation.
 She takes the kids to the beach while her husband visits a coffee shop.
 In turn, he’ll do the grocery shopping with their son and daughter while Erignac visits a local yarn store.

 Not surprisingly, sometimes your best efforts for managing jet lag go out the window.
-Get over it by anticipating it as part of the trip, as you might anticipate getting lost or missing a train.
+Anticipate this challenge as part of the trip, just as you might anticipate getting lost or missing a train.
 It might even make for a funny family story (at least in retrospect).

 Brumley shares an especially memorable experience with her two children, then ages 3 and 6: “We went to Paris, where I was working as a guide.
 We rented an apartment and the kids were running around in the middle of the night, wanting to watch cartoons and turning up the TV volume too loud, laughing, romping!
 The neighbors were not amused and didn’t hesitate to let us know.”

 Say everyone does adjust beautifully to the time change.
 You still have to cope with the return, of course.
-Brumley recommends building in at least one “recovery day” when returning — “if you can work it in your schedule.”
-She recommends doing the same routine when coming home: staying awake as long as possible.
+Brumley recommends building in at least one “recovery day” when returning if your schedule allows it.
+She recommends doing the same routine when coming home by staying awake as long as possible.

 Roland, however, notes that recovery from a trip through more than eight times zones is quite different than the three hours difference if coming home to Seattle from New York.
 “Apparently, the brain may confuse dawn with dusk,” she says.
 To counteract that effect, she says the current expert suggestion is to “actually stay indoors after long eastward flights for a few hours after dawn, and for a few hours before dusk after a long westward flight.”